Gabozxc/Template-configurado-nextjs/README.md

 Will be the actual routes/pages as per the required Next.js structure.

+# Api

+This call will be going serverless to the local project, and then to the API Gateway.

 ## pages/api

 Request to API Gateway will be handled here.